ohbarye/kpt-bot/README.md

 `@bot-name summary $from_date $to_date`

 - from_date: Required.
-Start of time range of messages.
+Start of a time range of messages.
 - to_date:   Optional.
-End of time range of messages.
+End of a time range of messages.

 ### Sample

 `@bot-name summary 2016-11-01 2016-11-30`

-The bot gathers KPTs you posted from 2016-11-01 and 2016-11-30 from history of a channel you called the bot.
+The bot gathers KPTs you posted from 2016-11-01 and 2016-11-30 from a history of a channel you called the bot.

 ## Why not use another tool?

 Actually, there are many tools to do it, but most of them are not for "daily use".

 We think of good ideas anytime we live.
-To memoize them, you open your laptop and start the app or web site to record your ideas.
+To memorize them, you open your laptop and start the app or website to record your ideas.
 If you're out and do not have a good device to do it...
 Ugh, that's tiresome.

-Slack is now our "daily use" tool and their is less barriers to prevent us to track our KPTs.
+Slack is now our "daily use" tool and there are fewer barriers to prevent us to track our KPTs.

 ## Develop